robintrayler/modifiedBChron/README.md

 # modifiedBchron

 This package provides a version of the [Bchron](https://github.com/andrewcparnell/Bchron/tree/master/R) R package, with features added to improve usability with deep time geochronology data (e.g., Argon-Argon, Uranium-Lead).
-If you use this package please cite Trayler et al.[^1] the deep time additions *and* Haslett & Parnell[^2] for the underlying `Bchron` model framework.
+If you use this package please cite Trayler et al.[^1] for the deep time additions *and* Haslett & Parnell[^2] for the underlying `Bchron` model framework.

 ## Introduction